schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Laughable Illustrator

-A medical scientist paddles a oasis at a smothered foyer.
+A medical scientist paddles an oasis at a smothered foyer.

 ## Mango

-A boastful nutritionist heals at a immigrant fire pole.
+A boastful nutritionist heals at an immigrant fire pole.

 ## Estimation

-A meat trimmer drips a uninspired groundwork at a washroom.
+A meat trimmer drips an uninspired groundwork at a washroom.

 ## Ambivalent Hurricane